GreenleafLab/HDMA/README.md

 All data and analysis products (including fragment files, counts matrices, cell annotations, global acCRE annotations, ChromBPNet models, motif lexicon, motif instances, and genomic tracks) are deposited at https://zenodo.org/communities/hdma.
 A list of all data types and the corresponding URL and DOI is provided in Table S14 of the manuscript.

-We provide a detailed description of the main data types deposited on Zenodo at [`DATA.md`](https://github.com/GreenleafLab/HDMA/blob/main/DATA.md), along with a demonstration of how to programmatically download files of interest.
+We provide a detailed description of the main data types deposited on Zenodo [here](https://greenleaflab.github.io/HDMA/DATA.html), along with a demonstration of how to programmatically download files of interest.

 All genomic tracks are also hosted online for interactive visualization with the WashU